sourcegit-scm/sourcegit/README.md

 | JetBrains Fleet | YES | YES | YES | FLEET_PATH |
 | Sublime Text | YES | YES | YES | SUBLIME_TEXT_PATH |

-> You can set the given environment variable for special tool if it can NOT be found by this app automatically.
+> * You can set the given environment variable for special tool if it can NOT be found by this app automatically.
+> * Installing `JetBrains Toolbox` will help this app to find other JetBrains tools installed on your device.

 ## Screenshots